Ice World

 Ice World, often referred to as Ice World Arena or Totowa Ice World, was an American sporting venue located in Totowa, New Jersey.
 The arena was located on New Jersey Route 62 at an interchange with U.S. Route 46.
+It opened in 1977.

 Function

+Ice Skating and Hockey

-As its name implied, Ice World was an ice skating rink that was also used for other functions.
+As its name implied, Ice World was principally an ice-skating rink that was also used for other functions.
+It had two regulation-size hockey rinks.
+The main rink had an open seating area and a glassed-in executive suite for watching the venue.
+General skating sessions for the public, and youth and adult hockey practices and games were regularly scheduled.
+It was the home for the New Jersey Rockets youth and semi-professional ice hockey club.

-Training facility
+Hockey training facility

 When the New Jersey Devils came over from Colorado in 1982, they chose Ice World as their practice facility.
 They stayed there until 1986, when the team signed a contract to utilize South Mountain Arena in West Orange for that purpose.

 Boxing

 Ice World also saw heavy use as a facility for professional boxing.
 At the time, trainer Lou Duva's son Dan was operating Main Events, a promotional company, out of Totowa and since Ice World had a seating capacity of 3,000 people, he began promoting shows there in 1978.
 Over thirty cards promoted by Dan Duva took place inside Ice World, with more than a few of them taking place before a nationwide television audience on ABC.